AliBailoun234/MechaCar_Statistical_Analysis/README.md

 But based on each lot summary, lot 1 and lot 2 have less than 100 pounds as variance (0.98 and 7.47 respectively).
 While lot 3 would not meet design specification with a variance equal to 170.

+## T-Tests on Suspension Coils

+## Study Design: MechaCar vs Competition

+There are several ways of quantifying the difference of performance between MechaCar against its competition.
+But the most important metrics are cost, fuel efficiency, and horse power.